-The additions to LACERS fiduciary net position include three main items that constitute the funding sources of LACERS benefits: City Contributions, Member Contributions, and Net Investment Income.
+The additions to LACERS fiduciary net position that constitute the funding sources of LACERS benefits are City Contributions, Member Contributions, Health Insurance Premium and Reserve, and Net Investment Income.

-City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$551,247,000 during the fiscal year.
-The total increase of \$286,000 (or 0.1%) over the prior fiscal year was due to a higher payroll base (approximately 4.3% increase in payroll).
-The total City contributions include a true-up credit adjustment, a reduction from the advance payment of \$23,746,000 to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
+City contributions to the Retirement Plan, the Postemployment Health Care Plan, and the Family Death Benefit Plan were \$586,754,000 during the fiscal year.
+The total increase of \$35,507,000 or 6.4% over the prior fiscal year was due to a higher payroll base (approximately 2.5% increase in payroll) and higher contribution rate recommended by the actuary for the reporting year.
+The total City contributions include a \$36,017,000 true-up credit adjustment, a reduction from the City's advanced contribution payment, to reconcile the difference of the City's contributions based on projected payroll against actual payroll.
 This true-up amount, which included accrued interest at 7.25%, was recognized as liability as of the end of the reporting period.
-After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 26.79% (21.88% for the Retirement Plan and 4.91% for the Postemployment Health Care Plan), which is 1.13% lower than the prior fiscal year at 27.92%.
-The actual contribution to the Retirement Plan in the amount of \$450,195,000 was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67.
-The actual contribution to the employer, as defined by GASB Statement No. 74.
+After reflecting the true-up adjustment, the aggregate employer contribution rate for this fiscal year was 27.83% (22.71% for the Retirement Plan and 5.12% for the Postemployment Health Care Plan), which is 1.04% higher than the prior fiscal year at 26.79%. \$478,717,000 of actual contribution to the Retirement Plan was equal to 100% of the Actuarially Determined Contribution (ADC) of the employer, as defined by GASB Statement No. 67. \$107,927,000 of actual contribution to the Postemployment Health Care Plan was equal to 100% of the ADC, as defined by GASB Statement No. 74.